koh3n/java-sandbox/README.md

 ## About

-Java testing sandbox with springboot server, junit and gh actions.
+Java testing sandbox with springboot server, junit, secrets and gh actions.

 ## Setup